d0k3/ZIP3DSFX/Readme.md

 * The resulting .3DSX can (in standard ZIP mode) still be opened in any archiver program on any platform.
 * This uses more memory and will not properly work with some loading methods.

 If you want to customize the SMDH file, edit AppInfo and icon.png in the resources.dir.
-If you want to further customize ZIP3DSFX overwrite behaviour (among other settings) edit config.h inside the include directory or use predefined config settings def_overwrite_always, def_overwrite_ask, def_overwrite_never, theme_pack or boot_installer (syntax: make [sfx_stub|sfx_hard] CONFIG=[config_name].
+If you want to further customize ZIP3DSFX overwrite behaviour (among other settings) edit config.h inside the include directory or use predefined config settings def_overwrite_always, def_overwrite_ask, def_overwrite_never, theme_pack or boot_installer.
+The correct syntax is: 'make [sfx_stub|sfx_hard] CONFIG=[config_name]'.
 This is untested with large files and archives.
 Use at your own risk!

 Contains the MiniZ library, which was written by Rich Geldreich: https://code.google.com/p/miniz/